-Heading into today, shares of the entertainment company had gained 0.55% over the past month, lagging the Consumer Discretionary sector's gain of 3.47% and the S&P 500's gain of 1.82% in that time.
+Heading into today, shares of the entertainment company had lost 0.64% over the past month, lagging the Consumer Discretionary sector's gain of 5.72% and the S&P 500's gain of 4.69% in that time.

 Wall Street will be looking for positivity from DIS as it approaches its next earnings report date.
-In that report, analysts expect DIS to post earnings of $1.48 per share.
-This would mark a year-over-year decline of 19.57%.
-Our most recent consensus estimate is calling for quarterly revenue of $21.14 billion, up 38.15% from the year-ago period.
+On that day, DIS is projected to report earnings of $1.48 per share, which would represent a year-over-year decline of 19.57%.
+Meanwhile, our latest consensus estimate is calling for revenue of $21.14 billion, up 38.15% from the prior-year quarter.

-Any recent changes to analyst estimates for DIS should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for DIS.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.64% lower.
-DIS is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 4.58% lower.
+DIS is holding a Zacks Rank of #3 (Hold) right now.

-It is also worth noting that DIS currently has a PEG ratio of 5.82.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Media Conglomerates was holding an average PEG ratio of 5.82 at yesterday's closing price.
+It is also worth noting that DIS currently has a PEG ratio of 5.75.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Media Conglomerates was holding an average PEG ratio of 5.75 at yesterday's closing price.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
 This industry currently has a Zacks Industry Rank of 96, which puts it in the top 38% of all 250+ industries.